PajoHack/battleship/README.md

 The user attempts to defeat the computer by sinking it's battleships and in turn, the computer attempts to sink the users's ships.
 In this version of the game, the user and the computer share the same board.
 To begin with, the user is asked to input their name and then asked to place three ships on the board.

+You can read more about the game origin and other facts [Battleship Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))

 [The live version of the project can be seen here](https://ci-battleship-pp3.herokuapp.com/)

 ## Features

-- The title "battleship" is displayed when the game is run.
+- The title "battleship" is displayed when the game runs.
 - A legend is also displayed to show the user what each character represents.
 - An input asking the user for their name is also displayed.